Wikia/app/JSCONVENTIONS.md

 }
 ```

-We use JSDoc style comments above function declarations and at the top of files because they make code clear and easy to read, and we'd like to be able to generate JSDocs at some point.
-For examples of syntax you can check out  [these examples](http://usejsdoc.org/#JSDoc_Examples).
+We use JSDoc style comments above function declarations and at the top of files because they make code clear and easy to read, and we'd like to be able to generate JavaScript documentation at some point.

-##### Required JSDoc Anotations (when applicable)
+#### Required JSDoc Anotations (when applicable)

 * @desc
 * @param
 * @return

-##### Recommended JSDoc Anotations
+#### Recommended JSDoc Anotations

 * @author (at the top of a file)
 * @see (for links to documentation)

-###Naming conventions###
+### Naming conventions

-####Variables###
+#### Variables

 Use lazyCamelCase for all variables with the exception of constructers, which should use UpperCamelCase.
 Declare all variables using one `var` keyword at the top of their scope context.
 Declaration and assignment on the same line are allowed.
-Examples follow below:

 ```javascript
 // bad